Ven0maus/SOD.Common/Mods/SOD.Narcotics/ModFolderContent/README.md

 - New sync disks:
   - Soberware: Less effect of addictions 25% - 50% - 100%
   - Overdose: Narcotics have a discount 20% - 40% - 60%

-// TODO: Explain this better
-- New dialogue options for npcs related to narcotics and addictions